Hovenweep National Monument, Little Ruins Canyon

-The ruins of Hovenweep National Monument, in San Juan County, Southeastern Utah, and in adjacent Colorado, protect some of the finest examples of ancient stone architecture in the southwest.
+The ruins of Hovenweep National Monument, in San Juan County, Southeastern Utah, and in adjacent Colorado, protect some of the finest examples of ancient stone architecture in the Southwest.
+The 785 acre monument, consisting of five units, was created in 1923.
+The Monument Visitors center and campground are located at Little Ruins Canyon, as is the largest concentration of ancient ruins.
+Each unit has a photo gallery.

 The largest group of Hovenweep ruins are near the Interpretation Center.